jhrozek/pam_hbac/README.md

       distributions.
 Ubuntu is used as a CI platform, but no functional testing was done there except integration tests.
   * FreeBSD - tested with FreeBSD 10.2
-  * Solaris - tested with Solaris 11 and Omnios
+  * Solaris - tested with Solaris 11 and Omnios.
+Some users run pam_hbac on Solaris 10 as well.

 Building from source
 ====================